subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 What I wanted — the only thing I wanted — was film school.
 USC, UCLA, NYU.
 Places where people made movies, not war.
 I’d been making films since Paul Czaja put that Bolex in my hands, had felt something click into place behind the viewfinder that I’d never felt anywhere else.
 Cinema was the one language that made sense to me.

 My father said no. Flatly.
 Absolutely.
 If I wanted tuition money, I would study philosophy.
 A real education.
 Something that built the mind, prepared a man for serious work.
 Film was a hobby, not a career.
-Not for a de Saint Phalle.
+Not for a Saint Phalle.

 That summer, Woodstock happened an hour from Ledge Acres.
 I begged to go.
 The argument went on for days — not a discussion, never a discussion, but an escalating series of appeals met with escalating refusals until my father issued a flat decree.
 No. End of conversation.
 Half a million people gathered on a farm in Bethel to witness the defining cultural moment of their generation, and I listened to it on the radio in my bedroom, close enough to have ridden my bicycle.